A Backup Sump Pump Can Save Your Kentucky Home in an Emergency

+A backup sump pump is one of the smartest safeguards a homeowner can have when it comes to preventing costly water damage.
+For homeowners in Bowling Green and Glasgow, Kentucky, the risk of basement flooding during storms or plumbing failures is real.
 Flooding in your home can have a devastating aftermath.
 You not only have to get rid of the water, you have to replace what’s been irreparably damaged by the water.
 It means a loss of time and money, not to mention dealing with your insurance company to get your claim covered.

 A sump pump can actively prevent a situation like this one, where you end up with water damage in your home.
 Here is everything you need to know about a sump pump and how it could save your home and your possessions from disaster.
+Shane Elmore Plumbing is an experienced sump pump installation expert here to help you when you need to replace your sump pump.

+A backup sump pump can be the difference between a close call and a complete disaster.
 During a hurricane, flood, or a plumbing emergency such as a broken pipe, water can accumulate rapidly, quickly drowning out everything you’ve worked hard for.
 The only way to prevent flooding in your home is to start getting rid of the water the minute it starts coming in.
 That’s essentially the job of the sump pump.
 It sits in the lowest place in your house, the first place water is likely to accumulate in the event of a disaster, and as soon as water begins to pool around it, it will start pumping the water out of your home.

 Do You Need a Sump Pump?